fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://github.com/DigeeX/raider">-Raider - Web authentication testing framework</a>

+<a href="https://github.com/honoki/bugbounty-openvpn-socks">-Run all your bug bounty VPN profiles in parallel and expose them via multiple local SOCKS proxies.</a>

 <a href="https://github.com/gfek/Lepus">-Lepus is a tool for enumerating subdomains, checking for subdomain takeovers and perform port scans - and boy, is it fast!</a>

 <a href="https://github.com/iamthefrogy/frogy/">-Frogy : Using the combination of different subdomain enumeration tools and logic this script tries to identify more subdomains and TLDs in recon. </a>